-Results that are missing records chronologically
+Results that are missing elements

-Results that are missing specific weather metrics
+Results that are missing specific weather measures

-However, in other cases, metrics that you want may be missing from the results.
-This is typically because the closest stations do not report the metrics in question.
+In other cases, normal weather measures that you seek may be missing from the results.
+This can typically be explained due to the closest station(s) not reporting the measure in question.
 For example, every weather station reports temperature.
 Temperature is easy to measure with relative cheap instrumentation.
 However, measuring cloud cover and visibility require more expensive and complex technology.
-Even a seemingly simple metric such as snow, can be difficult to measure properly.
-Thus large stations such as those at major airports and government installations tend to report more weather metrics than smaller stations such as those at local airports and schools.
+Even a seemingly simple weather measure such as snow, can be difficult to measure properly.
+Thus, large stations such as those at major airports and government installations tend to report more weather measures than smaller stations such as those at local airports and schools.

 Reporting a Potential Weather Data Error